 Pete Oundjian is a Toronto-based tenor, singer-songwriter, multi-instrumentalist and music educator.
 He grew up singing in the Canadian Children’s Opera Company, and subsequently studied vocal performance at Skidmore College in Saratoga Springs, NY.
 Pete also performs as a solo acoustic artist, and as a bassist and vocalist in Tricycle, a Toronto-based rock trio.

 Eugene’s interest in music began in his teenage years, when he played the guitar and sang in rock and pop bands.
 He sang in church choirs and went on to study composition, electronic music, musical arrangement and conducting.

 Eugene studied music pedagogy at the Conservatorio “Giuseppe Verdi” di Milano.
 While in Milan, he collaborated with professional ensembles and orchestras, including artists of the Teatro alla Scala.
 He has performed and toured in Europe with globally-recognized conductors.

 Eugene joined Etobicoke Centennial Choir as baritone lead in November 2022.
-In addition to performing, Eugene provides voice teaching and diction coaching for children and adults in both classical and contemporary music genres.
+In addition to performing, Eugene provides voice teaching and diction coaching for children and adults both classical and contemporary music genres.